dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/BitrockInstaller/readme.txt

 1.7.1  - export CIM leakage impedance as Z (was X)
        - distribute CIM load losses among short-circuit tests (was all on the first one)
+       - rename BatteryState to BatteryStateKind for CIM export

 Open Issues
 ===========